 Are there any additional commitments?

-Yes, depending on your programme.
 Students in the Young Australian Broadway Chorus are required to attend up to two workshops per semester depending on their level in the hierarchy.
-All students are required to attend and perform in both the mid and end of year performances.
+All students are required to attend and perform in both the mid-year and end of year performances.

 Can parents attend rehearsals?